Darklg/InteStarter/files/doc/gulp.md

 ## Gulp

-Gulp is used to compile CSS files & generate a font-icon.
+Gulp is used to compile Sass files, merge & minify JS files & generate a font-icon.

 ## How to install